rikosintie/Kali-mac/README.md

 When the drive is ready the progress flag that we used with dd will show you what was copied.
 At that point, eject the flash drive and put it into the MacBook Pro.

+## Repartioning the hard drive

 During the install process, I selected "Guided - Use entire disk" and "separate /home partition".
 I didn't see a way to change the default partition sizes and I wasn't happy with them.

-As soon as the install process finished I booted off of a "System Rescue" flash drive and used Gparted to move/resize the partitions.
-I can't recommend having a bootable "system rescue" flash drive with you anytime that a "Friend" needs help with a PC, windows, linux, or Mac.
+To resize the partitions, I booted off of a "System Rescue" flash drive and used Gparted to move/resize the partitions.
+I highly recommend having a bootable "system rescue" flash drive with you anytime that a "Friend" needs help with a PC - windows, Linux, or Mac!

 Download the "system rescue" iso [here](https://www.system-rescue.org/Download/)

-`dd if=systemrescue-10.02-amd64.iso of=/dev/sdb bs=10M status=progress && sync
+`dd if=systemrescue-10.02-amd64.iso of=/dev/sdc bs=10M status=progress && sync
 `

 I used the following partion sizes: